Matt Wallner Preview, Player Props: Twins vs. Rangers

 Matt Wallner At The Plate

-- Wallner has five doubles, nine home runs and 10 walks while batting .235.
+- Wallner is batting .244 with six doubles, a triple, nine home runs and 10 walks.

-- He has hit a long ball in 19.5% of his games this season, and 6.5% of his trips to the dish.
+- In 19.0% of his games this season, he has gone deep, and 6.3% of his trips to the plate.

-- Wallner has picked up an RBI in 24.4% of his games this season, with more than one RBI in 19.5% of his games.
-He has also plated three or more runs in three contests.
+- Wallner has driven in a run in 11 games this season (26.2%), including nine games with more than one RBI (21.4%).
+He has also driven in three or more of his team's runs in four contests.

+- He has scored in 47.6% of his games this season, with two or more runs scored in 9.5%.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.